superman-lopez/monitor-timeouts/README.md

 ```
 ./monitor-timeouts.sh 60 192.168.1.1
 ```
-This will run the monitor script for 60 minutes.
+This will run the monitor script for 60 minutes with 192.168.1.1 as the target of the pings.

 ### Compatibility
 This script and the installation instructions has been tested on macOS running Bash version 3, Ubuntu Linux running Bash version 4, Synology DSM running Bash version 4.
 I expect you can run this script and the installation instructions on most systems running Bash, without problems.